GuyTeichman/RNAlysis/docs/source/user_guide.rst

     >>> from rnalysis import enrichment

-An FeatureSet object can now be initialized by one of three methods.
+An :term:`FeatureSet` object can now be initialized by one of three methods.
 The first method is to specify an existing Filter object::

     >>> c = filtering.CountFilter('tests/counted.csv')